Last year in September, Creed of Paris introduced its latest scent, Aventus, which we will review today.

 When creating Aventus, Olivier Creed was inspired by Napoleon Bonaparte and so he tried to use ingredients which had a connection to the emperor.
 He used birch of Louisiana, a state that was once ruled by Napoleon and blackcurrant from the Mediterranean island of Corsica – Napoleon’s place of birth.
 Since we received a small bottle of Aventus from Creed, we were able to enjoy the scent for the last month.
 The cologne itself has a slightly sweet and fresh opening that later develops into pleasantly woody notes with a subdued hint of vanilla.
 After about 6 hours on the skin, I cannot smell it anymore, but others sometimes still can.
 While I like the scent, my wife absolutely adores it.

 So far, I have been wearing it only during the winter months but I have no doubts it will also make for a good summer scent.

 - Middle Note: Louisana birch

 - Base Note: moss, vanilla

-Aventus is priced quite highly; the 1 fluid ounce spray bottle retails at $140, the 2.5 fluid ounce flacon at $240, the 4 fluid ounce spray at $280 and the 8.4 fluid ounce glass jar at $370.
+Aventus is priced quite expensively; the 1 fluid ounce spray bottle retails at $140, the 2.5 fluid ounce flacon at $240, the 4 fluid ounce spray at $280 and the 8.4 fluid ounce glass jar at $370.
 All but the largest size can be ordered online from the Creed boutique.
-Alternatively beauty encounter carries the 2.5oz for $220.
+Alternatively, beauty encounter carries the 2.5oz for $220.